datahangar/sfunnel/docs/container.md

 * `$N_ATTEMPTS`: number of attempts to load the BPF program on an interface.
 Default is 6.
 * `$RETRY_DELAY`: delay between retry attemps.
 Default is 3.

-## Loading Ruleset via file
+## Loading Ruleset via file `/etc/sfunnel/ruleset`

-The ruleset can be loaded via configmapi (K8s) or a docker volume by creating the `ruleset` file in the `/opt/sfunnel/src` directory.
-This file takes precedence over `/opt/sfunnel/src/ruleset.defaults`.
+The ruleset can be loaded via configmap (K8s) or a docker volume by creating the file `/etc/sfunnel/ruleset`.